-Never replace the mattress/padding in the playpen, as the new mattress may not fit the playpen well.
+Never replace the mattress or padding in the playpen, as it might not fit the

 Check all padded parts regularly for tears; cover or repair all tears.

-Show babysitters and other caregivers how to correctly set up the playpen.
+Show babysitters and other caregivers how to correctly set up the playpen and

 Always put your baby to sleep on his or her back.

-The playpen should not be left near windows.
-Cords on drapes and blinds can strangle the baby.
+The playpen should not be placed near windows.
+Cords on drapes and blinds can

 Never tie or string toys from the sides of the playpen.